LispCookbook/cl-cookbook/data-structures.md

 - they can be easily (de)serialized
-- because of RASSOC, keys and values in alists are essentially interchangeable; whereas in hash tables, keys and values play very different roles (as usual, see CL Recipes for more).
+- because of RASSOC, keys and values in alists are essentially interchangeable; whereas in hash tables, keys and values play very different roles (as usual, see "Common Lisp Recipes" by Edmund Weitz for more).

 <a name="create"></a>